A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Conclusion

-Following non-detection, we place upper limits on the mass as $\mathcal{M} < 6.05 \times 10^8~M_{\odot}$ and strain amplitude $\log_{10}(h_0) < -14.44$, at 95\% credibility.
-For both the mass and the strain, we rule out about 50\% of the parameter space of the EM model.
+For both the mass and the strain, we rule out over 50\% of the parameter space of the EM model.
 Using conservative priors, we still rule out a portion of the EM model, finding a $95\%$ upper limit on the chirp mass of $\mathcal{M} < 9.55 \times 10^8~M_{\odot}$ and for the strain amplitude we find a value of $h_0 < -14.20 $.
-Finally, we demonstrate a proof of principle that it is possible to use firmly established SMBHB candidates in targeted searches with PTAs as standard sirens, complementary to high-precision cosmology.
-In particular, we calculate the posterior of the luminosity distance to 3C~66B, based on which we obtain constraints on the Hubble constant.
+Finally, we demonstrate a new methodology for a joint-likelihood approach for the analysis of 3C~66B as well as a proof of principle, showing that it may be possible to use firmly established SMBHB candidates in targeted searches with PTAs as standard sirens, complementary to high-precision cosmology.